rydmike/rydmike.github.io/issues.md

 The code samples below are from Flutter issues I have reported in the main Flutter GitHub [**repository**](https://github.com/flutter/flutter/issues).
-These samples were made to demonstrate issues I discovered while working with Flutter and are as the situation was at the time the report was submitted.
+These samples were made to demonstrate issues I discovered while working with Flutter and are documented below as the situation was at the time the report was submitted.

 Many of the issues might be resolved by the time you read this here.
-Some of these samples may contain generally useful and interesting code snippets, so I decided to make selected ones available here as well.
+These cases were selected because they may contain generally useful and interesting code snippets, so I decided to make them available here as well.
+It is far from all the Flutter issues I have reported.

 ---